Rheumatology Consultants

 Your DXA (Bone Density) Testing

 When you come in for your DXA scan you will be asked to fill out a brief medical history form.
-Our receptionist and technician will be available to answer any questions and assist you with completing the form.
+Our receptionist and technologist will be available to answer any questions and assist you with completing the form.

 346 Mill Street